SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 # SynteticEvent

-The event handlers will be passed instances of SyntheticEvent, a cross-browser wrapper around the browser’s native event.
+The event handlers will be passed instances of SyntheticEvent, a cross-browser wrapper around the browser's native event.

 It has the same interface as the browser’s native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.